 Click on an asset in order to view its Asset Card.

 All the vulnerabilities found by Rapid7 will be displayed under the Vulnerabilities tab.

-Depends on your scan type, you can pull the packages installed on your asset via Rapid7 under Packages.
+Depends on your scan type, you may also be able to view the packages installed on your asset via Rapid7 under Packages.

 All the relevant data from Rapid7 is pulled and can be viewed under the Details tab.

 In Rapid7 a vulnerability can be assigned a status to indicate they are no longer a risk, in Vulcan these vulnerabilities will appear in the vulnerability ignored tab with the relevant status.
 Users can use vulcan to ignore new vulnerabilities or continue to use Rapid7 exceptions.
 This table shows the status mapping:

 With Vulcan, you can automate remediation actions on specific assets.

 Navigate to the Automation, click on Create new Playbook.

 Name your playbook.
 For example: “Remediate Rapid7”

 Add a description to your Playbook (optional)